brouberol/contexttimer/README.rst

 Timer as a context manager
 --------------------------
-``ctimer.Timer`` is a context manager measuring the execution time of the code block it contains.
+``contexttimer.Timer`` is a context manager measuring the execution time of the code block it contains.
 The elapsed time is accessible through the ``elasped`` property.

 >>> with Timer() as t: